BDubon/Wander/Instructions.md

 ### 2. Update Databases

-  - Under the tools section in the top left corner lives update databases
+  - Under the tools section in the top left corner lives 'Update Databases...'

   - Here you can run all of your autocrawler which will run through the existing CSVs